kavinGurusamy/intership-test/README.md

-Problem statement is defined in the file "Bungee Coding Round.docx".
-Please refer to this file.
+This program is written in python pandas.